morno/DingClassic/README.md

 DingClassic - A World of Warcraft Classic Addon Overview

 DingClassic is a World of Warcraft Classic addon that announces level-ups in a fun and customizable way.
-It provides options to show ding messages, send them to Yell, Say, or Guild chat, and even has a test feature.
+It provides options to show ding messages, send them to Yell, Say, or Guild chat.
 Installation

     Download the Addon: